jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img src="intellisense-logger-types.png" width="600" />

-If the added `<remarks>` tag would also have been a `<summary>`, the original one will shadow the new one and it disappear from the pop-up.
+If they both would have been `summaries`, they would overlap and the 2nd one would disappear from the pop-up.

 Another example: I had a legacy project.
 Its code was not allowed to change very much.
 It already had a `<summary>` tag near the code element.
 I wanted to add more description to `IntelliSense`.
-I was able to unobtrusively extend it with more info by adding one line to the original code:
+I was able to unobtrusively extend it adding one line to the original code:

 ```cs
 /// <summary>